daid/EmptyEpsilon/README.md

 ![EmptyEpsilon logo](https://raw.githubusercontent.com/daid/EmptyEpsilon/master/resources/logo_full.png)

 Started as a cross-platform, open-source "clone" of [Artemis Spaceship Bridge Simulator](https://www.artemisspaceshipbridge.com/), **EmptyEpsilon** has already deviated from Artemis with new features and gameplay, including a Game Master mode and multiple AI factions.
-We strive to get EmptyEpsilon working on several platforms, including Windows, Linux, Android, and macOS, but only Windows is fully supported.
+We strive to get EmptyEpsilon working on several platforms, and Windows, Linux, and Android are fully supported.

 The game is written in C++ with the [SeriousProton](https://github.com/daid/SeriousProton) engine and uses [SDL2](http://www.libsdl.org/) for most of the heavy lifting.